 Anjali lives in Hastings-on-Hudson, with her husband and three daughters.
 After trying, for some years, to get the work-life balance right, she thinks she has found a good formula working here at GWUSA.

-In her new role at GWUSA, Ann-Marie Mitroff will be supporting Groundwork Trusts with their River Programs.
+In her role at GWUSA, Ann-Marie Mitroff will be supporting Groundwork Trusts with their River Programs.
 She will provide guidance to local Trusts on community stewardship of rivers, how to work with municipal officials, and ways for communities to pull together resources for river restoration.

 Ann-Marie is also Groundwork Hudson Valley’s Director of River Programs and Saw Mill River Coalition Coordinator, and is responsible for outreach to community groups, organizing training sessions, and supervising work on a day-to-day basis.
 Over the past 4 years, she has implemented river restoration efforts with volunteers and landscapers, promoted best-management-practices, supervised fish studies, conducted land use and wetlands studies with college and high school interns, created partnerships, and worked with municipalities on river protection.
 She led a series of charrettes around the Saw Mill River day lighting site design and manages the habitat restoration grant that will provide the ecological design elements for this project.

 Ann-Marie has an MPA from Seattle University and a BA from the University of Washington.